rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 <!-- ======================================================================= -->
 # Design - extending the default definitions

-The focus of the following considerations is not to define new types of nodes, but to investigate those options which allow to extend the default definitions.
-Hence, the first step is to take a look at those aspects which can be altered while maintaining consistency with the default definitions.
+The focus of the following considerations is to investigate those options which allow to extend the default definitions.
+The first step therefore is to take a look at those aspects that can be altered while maintaining consistency with the default definitions.
 These options, then allow to extend the definition of sectioning nodes by certain modifiers.

+> extended description => default description

 Note that it must be possible to transform any description of a tree, which makes use of extended definitions, into an equivalent description of a tree